 Visible's pricing is also generous compared to that of other low-cost carriers.
 For $40 a month, Metro by T-Mobile will give you 10GB of data; Metro's unlimited plans start at $50.
 Google Fi has since added unlimited data as an option — at $70 a month, though, Google Fi's plan still costs $30 more than what you'd pay at Visible.

-About the only discount carrier offering anything comparable to Visible is TextNow, another mobile virtual-network operator that uses someone else's towers to provide its cellular service.
-In TextNow's case, that's Sprint (whose network is now the property of T-Mobile).
+TextNow, another mobile virtual-network operator that uses someone else's towers to provide its cellular service, offers comparably priced service.
+In TextNow's case, it's using Sprint (whose network is now the property of T-Mobile).
 Like Visible, TextNow charges $40 a month for unlimited talk, text and data.
 Your data speeds could get throttled if you use more than 23GB during a billing period at TextNow; there's no such restriction at Visible.